gaurangg123/Indian-Sign-Language-Machine-Learning-Group-Project/README.md

 The link for the dataset is given below - <href> https://www.kaggle.com/datasets/vaishnaviasonawane/indian-sign-language-dataset </href>

 The landing page in the project is been made using HTML CSS and basic fundamentals of JS.

+In this model, live feed will be captured dynamically within micro-seconds and the output will be given in the .png format which will combine together and form a video.